Data visualization is a coherent and effective way to communicate quantitative data in a compelling story using visual elements.

 - The level of interaction your text presents can make all the difference for less confusion in data visualization.
 For efficiency, you need to guide the story your data tells, encourage interaction and exploration, and perhaps, offer subtle instructions that they can follow.

 Data visualization should clearly and effectively communicate a data set using text and graphics.
 The best visuals are easy to comprehend at first glance.
+You can also use a preset template with a free Piktochart account and simply customize it according to your brand guidelines.

 6. Avoid using jargon